Will McDonald IV: Professional career

-2024 Season
+2024 season

 In his second season, McDonald emerged as a standout defensive end for the New York Jets.
 McDonald had 28 total tackles including 10.5 sacks (t-12th in NFL), 3 pass deflections, and 2 forced fumbles, adding 24 quarterback hits (t-7th in NFL).
 In week two against the Tennessee Titans, he had 3 sacks and a forced fumble in the Jets 24-17 win.

-Despite the Jets' overall struggles, finishing with a 5–12 record and missing the playoffs, McDonald's individual success provided a bright spot and solidified his role as a cornerstone of the team's defense moving forward.
+2025 season

+In 2025, McDonald led the Jets with eight sacks and 10 tackles for loss through 15 games.
+On December 26, 2025, McDonald was placed on season-ending injured reserve due to a knee injury suffered in Week 16 against the New Orleans Saints.

+2026 season

+On April 29, 2026, the Jets picked up the fifth-year option on McDonald's contract.